Albert Afeso Akanbi was born in Nigeria on March 31, 1982, works for the Federal Government at NASRDA and a number of NGOs as a volunteer.

 He holds a B.Sc. in Economics from Delta State University, Abraka, Nigeria and a Diploma in Persuasive Storytelling and Journalism from the RNTC Media institute in Hilversum, The Netherlands.

-His work was among 50 short stories selected from 38 writers representing 16 countries that appeared in the African Book Club’s maiden anthology ‘The Bundles of Joy and Other Stories from Africa’ published in the United State of America in 2014.
-His creative piece on the subject of dance and the writing craft was among the over 44 works selected from over 40 writers that appeared in the Vol 3 of the Sangam House reader, ‘Other Windows’, published in India in 2017.
-‘That Sunday Afternoon’ won the maiden WordMaster Writers’ Challenge competition in May, 2015.
+One of his short stories was among 50 selected from 38 writers representing 16 countries that appeared in the African Book Club’s maiden anthology ‘The Bundles of Joy and Other Stories from Africa’ published in the United State of America in 2014.
+As an alumni of the Sangam House International Writers’ residency in India, his creative piece on the subject of dance and the writing craft was among the over 44 works selected from over 40 writers cut across 3 continents that appeared in the Vol 3 of the Sangam House reader, ‘Other Windows’, published in India in early 2017.